 How does the move to UNSPSC affect some departments’ ability to use NATO Stock Numbers?

-The NATO Stock Number is an inventory classification used within the Government of Canada, primarily by the Department of National Defence (DND) and Canadian Coast Guard, to identify the stock of specific materiel goods.
+The NATO Stock Number is an inventory classification used within the Government of Canada, primarily by the Department of National Defense (DND) and Canadian Coast Guard, to identify the stock of specific materiel goods.
 In contrast, the GSIN is a demand classification system used by the Government of Canada to identify products and services by category for procurement.

 The first component of the 13-digit NATO Stock Number is a 4-character code based on the United States Federal Supply Code (FSC).
 NATO Stock Numbers are used for goods only; they do not identify the stock/inventory of services.
 Only Goods GSIN codes are linked to the NATO Stock Number because it shares the common FSC core.

 As a result, transitioning from GSIN to UNSPSC will not affect the use of NATO Stock Numbers for inventory classification in Canada.
-The concordance will allow for the FSC codes to map to UNSPSC, and allow for the continued link between GSIN and UNSPSC.
+The concordance will allow for the FSC codes to map to UNSPSC and allow for the continued link between GSIN and UNSPSC.

 How can I stay informed about the progress of the UNSPSC initiative?